awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-hls-packager.md

 1. \(Optional\) To group all audio tracks into a single HLS rendition group, select **Use audio rendition group**\.
 For more information about rendition groups, see [Rendition Groups Reference in AWS Elemental MediaPackage](rendition-groups.md)\.

 1. \(Optional\) In stream sets with a single video track, to include an additional I\-frame only stream along with the other tracks in the manifest, select **Include IFrame only stream**\.
-AWS Elemental MediaPackage inserts EXT\-I\-FRAMES\-ONLY tags in the manifest, and then compiles and includes an I\-frames only playlist in the stream\.
+MediaPackage inserts `EXT-I-FRAMES-ONLY` tags in the manifest, and then compiles and includes an I\-frames only playlist in the stream\.
 This playlist enables player functionality like fast forward and rewind\.

-1. \(Optional\) To include EXT\-X\-PROGRAM\-DATE\-TIME tags in the output manifest, select **Program date/time interval**, and then type the interval for AWS Elemental MediaPackage to insert the tags in the manifest\.
+1. \(Optional\) To include `EXT-X-PROGRAM-DATE-TIME` tags in the output manifest, select **Program date/time interval**, and then type the interval for MediaPackage to insert the tags in the manifest\.

+   The `EXT-X-PROGRAM-DATE-TIME` tag holds the time of the segment\.
+When program date time \(PDT\) information is available in the source content, MediaPackage uses this same information on the output content\.
+Otherwise, MediaPackage uses Coordinated Universal Time \(UTC\) for the PDT\.

-   The EXT\-X\-PROGRAM\-DATE\-TIME tag synchronizes the stream to the wall clock, enabling functionality like viewer seek in the playback timeline and time display on the player\.
+   The PDT information helps downstream players to synchronize the stream to the wall clock, enabling functionality like viewer seek in the playback timeline and time display on the player\.

 **SCTE\-35 Options**
 The following fields dictate how MediaPackage processes SCTE\-35 messages from the input stream\.
 For more information, see [SCTE\-35 Message Options in AWS Elemental MediaPackage](scte.md)\.